Sophievanderburg/serverside-get-inspired/README.md

  The mobile report is not at 100 on the performance topic.
 That is because of the image problem I described above.<br>
  <img width="80%" alt="Practices" src="https://user-images.githubusercontent.com/70577898/169288592-b6a84d31-724a-4f93-977f-7e0e20ac27d0.png"><br>

+ ## How to install
+Firstly, make sure you have Git, Node and a working terminal on your computer.
+Secondly, if you do not use Github desktop yet, stop with what you are doing and download it now.
+I've spent to much time messing around in the terminal.
+So that is a little hint from me to you. 😄 <br>
+Now it is time for the code.
+If you are at the code-tab of this Github repo, you see a green button with the text 'code' in it.
+Click on that button and click on the option 'open with Github Desktop'.
+This way, it clones my repo on your computer. <br>
+Once you have the code on your computer open the terminal and install all the dependencies by running ``npm install``.
+If it <br>

+## How to Use
+Before you can see the SPA on your computer you need to start the server.
+You can do this by running ``npm run dev`` in the terminal.
+Once you've done this you can open http://localhost:4567/ in your browser.